aspose-email/Aspose.Email-API-Reference-Tutorials/content/english/net/email-attachment-handling/preserving-embedded-msg-format-during-load-with-csharp/_index.md

 ### How can I access the latest updates and releases of Aspose.Email for .NET?

-To access the latest updates and releases of Aspose.Email for .NET, visit the official release page: [Aspose.Email for .NET Releases](https://releases.aspose.com/email/net/).
+To access the latest updates and releases of Aspose.Email for .NET, visit the release page: [Aspose.Email for .NET Releases](https://releases.aspose.com/email/net/).

 ---